Spring 2016 Development InternThe New York Police and Fire Widows' and Children's Benefit Fund

 This internship is valuable for those interested in addressing social determinants of health, underserved communities, cultural competence, health disparities, stigma and knowledge of disease burden and costs, program design and development.

 Hepatitis Foundation International is a non-profit organization established in 1994 dedicated to promoting liver wellness and reducing the incidence of preventable liver-related chronic diseases and lifestyles that negatively impact the liver including; obesity, diabetes, hepatitis, substance abuse, HIV/AIDS, cardiovascular disease and fatty/liver cancer.

 The HFI’s Internship Program offers participants an opportunity to gain valuable experience in a non-profit 501(c)(3) patient advocacy organization that is growing and expanding its services for the greater impact.

 • Internship candidates provide essential administrative support, but other responsibilities vary depending on time of year.

 • Many internship candidates are studying public health, health policy, health promotion or health education, however, the program can provide outstanding background for students from a number of different fields of study including: business, marketing, and communications.

 • HFI will consider applicants without a public health background that will be handled on a case-by-case basis.

-HFI invites anyone to apply, although most internship candidates are either currently in college or graduate school, or recent graduates.
+HFI encourages individuals in various stages of their academic and professional careers to apply, although most internship candidates are either currently in college or graduate school, or recent graduates.
+The Hepatitis Foundation International internships are highly competitive and encompass work requiring prior knowledge in each specific program area.
 Applications are accepted on an ongoing basis.